fent/node-ytdl-core/README.md

 #### Event: 'response'
 * `http.ServerResponse` - Response.

 Emitted when the video response has been found, and has started downloading.
 Can be used to get the size of download.
-This is also emitted if there is an error with the download.

 ### Stream#destroy()